facephi/sdk-mobile-documentation/android_versioned_docs/version-2.0.X/Phingers_Component.md

 ##### 7.1.4 livenessConfidence

-Returns the best image extracted from the authentication process in Bitmap format.
-This image is the original size image extracted from the camera.
-Valid for the liveness process.
+Returns an indicator of the confidence level of the catch.

 ---